ntustison/Histograms/Text/methods2.md

 * The University of Virginia imaging data used for the evaluation is available upon request and through a data sharing agreement.
-In addition to the citation providing the online location of the original Harvard Dataverse data, a header-modified version of these data a header-modified version of these data which conform to canonical orientation is available in the GitHub repository associated with this manuscript.
+In addition to the citation providing the online location of the original Harvard Dataverse data, a header-modified version of these data which conform to canonical orientation is available in the GitHub repository associated with this manuscript.
 Additional evaluation plots have also been made available.